-Bulk sediment carbonate content varies considerably with depth, with 100 m scale fluctuations between highs of ~95 wt% and lows of ~40 wt% that relate to the lithostratigraphic units.
-TOC content is $0.76 \pm 0.36$ wt% without any consistent downhole trend.
+Bulk sediment carbonate content varies considerably with depth, having 100 m-scale fluctuations between highs of ~95 wt% and lows of ~40 wt%, which relate to the lithostratigraphic units.
+TOC contents are 0.76 ± 0.36 wt%, without any consistent downhole trend.

-All cores from Holes U1508A-U1508C were correlated with the downhole logging data (on the wireline log matched depth below seafloor [WMSF] depth scale) using one tie per core.
-An offset table allows users to approximate depths of core data on the core depth below seafloor (CSF-A) depth scale to the WMSF depth scale of the downhole logging data.
+All cores from Holes U1508A-U1508C were correlated to the downhole logging data (at the wireline log matched depth below seafloor [WMSF] depth scale) using one tie per core.
+An offset table allows users to approximate depths of core data at the CSF-A depth scale to the WMSF depth scale of the downhole logging data.

 LSRs were calculated for Site U1508 using calcareous nannofossil datums and polarity chron boundaries from 0 to 48 Ma (Figure F11).
-LSRs in the Pliocene-Pleistocene vary between ~10 and 80 m/My, and they average ~20 m/My during the early to late Miocene.
+LSRs in the Pliocene-Pleistocene vary between ~10 and 80 m/My and average ~20 m/My during the early to late Miocene.
 The succession is condensed for most of the Oligocene despite a short interval from 23 to 26 Ma.
 LSRs for the late to middle Eocene are steady at ~20 m/My.